What is Collaborative Family Law?

 - One of the parties did not comprehend the nature and effect of the agreement.

-Whether entered into voluntarily or by virtue of an agreement, this process is a far cheaper way to resolve a dispute, both in terms of the fees paid by the parties, and the strain put on court resources.
+Whether entered into voluntarily or by virtue of an agreement, this process is a far cheaper way to resolve a dispute, both in terms of the fees paid by the parties and the strain put on court resources.
+Additionally, mediation and arbitration allow for greater control over the outcome, as opposed to relying on a judge’s decision in court.

 Mediation and/or arbitration may not be the best option for all family law conflicts.
 As mentioned, power dynamics between the parties may unfairly affect the outcome.
 Domestic abuse can be subtle and difficult to detect.